killermann/barkslikeadogma/content/creating-the-codex/anatomy-of-a-tenet.md

 Earlier we said that something being dogmatic doesn't _necessarily_ mean it's bad.
 As we start to name Tenets of SJD, let's keep this in mind by not _just_ highlighting the bad, but the full picture.

-Every SJD Tenet has the following parts:
+Every SJD Tenet can have the following parts:

 **What it looks like:** a short description of the action, attitude, or belief